webwallet/api-old/README.md

    - **Money**
      Information about transferable debts.
    - **Debt**
-     An obligation to perform a reciprocal action.
+     An obligation to complete a partial exchange.
    - **IOU (I Owe You)**
      A signed document that aknowledges a debt.
    - **Currency**